5 Best Travel Cards with no Foreign Transaction Fees in Malaysia

 Conclusion: Best card for overseas spending in 2024

-If you spend in foreign currencies often - either when you travel or when you shop online, getting a low or no foreign transaction fee card can make sense.
-You’ll cut down the overall costs of transacting in foreign currencies, and depending on the card type and account you prefer, you may also get extras like reward points or multi-currency holding facilities.
+If you spend in foreign currencies often - either when you travel or when you shop online, you’re probably wondering which credit card is best for overseas spending.
+Getting a low or no foreign transaction fee card can make sense - you’ll cut down the overall costs of transacting in foreign currencies, and depending on the card

 Best card with no or low overseas transaction fees Malaysian FAQs